tomroper/Alien-Encounters/README.md

 4. GET & POST requests using the Angular Http service
 5. HTML5 / CSS3

-#### Known bug in deployed app where blog posts arn't fetched from wordpress API
+Known bug in deployed app where blog posts arn't fetched from wordpress API.
+Working on localhost, but when deployed to firebase an issue with the API means no secure connection can be made.